Regulations

 Only trained surgeons recognised as such by their responsible National Boards/organisation may apply for assessment and recognition by the European Board of Cardiothoracic Surgery.

-Candidates from countries where cardiac / cardiothoracic / thoracic surgery is not an independent specialty will be evaluated on an individual basis provided that they fulfil all other requirements (eg. Numbers and type of operations) during their training.
+Candidates from countries where cardiac / cardiothoracic surgery is not an independent specialty will be evaluated on an individual basis provided that they fulfil all other requirements (eg. Numbers and type of operations) during their training.
 In countries where there is a Government approved National examination the EBCTS examinations cannot be used to bypass National qualifications.

 Article 4 - Minimum training

-Article 6 - Principals and competence
+Article 5 - Principals and competence

-Article 7 - Application
+Article 6 - Application

 • A completed EBCTS online application form